slisznia/pcos/README.md

 ## Message Structure

 A PCOS message is made of __segments__.
-The first two segments are mandatory and the last segment is optional.
+The first two segments are mandatory and the last segment is optional:

 1. __Message Header__ segment.
 2. __Data Block Enumeration__ segment.